kashfasehejatsezuti/Dumbledor_Project/README.md

 Type these commands in the project folder

-1. ng serve to run the project.
+1.  ng serve .

 2.  json-server --watch db.json

 # Dumbledore